Laravel Email Testing: Mailtrap vs. Other Options

 Each of the tools we’ve described can be helpful in some way.
 Tinker is really handy if you’ve already set up an integration with an ESP and wish to quickly try it out.
 The error messages are quite descriptive and can help you pinpoint the errors you may have missed before.
 Mocking also offers similar functionality but is more suitable for automated tests.

 Still, there’s a lot more to email testing than all that.
 If you want to see precisely what your platform sends, quickly debug errors, and report with ease on your progress, you need a dedicated environment.
-There are plenty of reasons why thousands of Laravel developers have trusted Mailtrap Email Testing.
-If you haven’t yet, get an account right away and see how easy email testing can be.

 Article by Piotr Malek Technical Content Writer @ Mailtrap